 No. While the PMP and the daytime Master's programs lead to the exact same degree, they have different admissions processes, courses, tuition rates, etc..
 Therefore, students cannot swap back and forth between daytime and PMP courses.

-As of now, we do not have a formal online or distance learning program, however we will likely offer online components in a handful of PMP courses over the next year.
+As of now, we do not have a formal online or distance learning program.

 Tuition rates can be found online here.